TDarkShadow/iheartnewvegas/newvegassharp.md

 - Right-click on **data**.
 - Click **Create directory...**.
 - Enter the name of the folder you want to create, and click **OK**.
-- The message will tell you the content of data files looks valid.
+- The message will tell you the content of data looks valid.

 Whenever you encounter this scenario, I'll tell you which folders you have to create and what files you have to move.